nogaye/p4/README.md

 Live demo to be performed during section.

 ## Details for teaching team
 * On the homepage dashboard, click on the image that reflects the current mood.
-This action **CREATES** the mood in the database and also updates the mood on the map using the current geolocation.
+This action **CREATES** the mood in the **MOODS table**  and also updates the mood on the map using the current geolocation.
 * When a new mood entry is made from the same geolocation, the new entry **UPDATES** and overwrites the old one.
 * Login is required to **VIEW** and **DELETE** moods from My Moods tab.
 Please create a user account first.
 * Geolocation tracking has to be enabled on the browser for tracking to work.
 * Green is happy, red is sad and yellow is meh.
+Mood types are stored in **MOOD_TYPES table**
 * Login is not required to enter a mood.

 ## Outside code